 "It doesn't look much.
 Just an itty-biddy stream trickling

 onto the beach, but you should see the fish that hang off the little lip

 of sand, not a rod length from the beach.
 I saw one there that I thought

 I have ever seen, an absolute hog of a fish.

 I hooked it once but it took off like a high speed torpedo and broke me off.
 Could not believe a fish that big would be in such shallow water."

 I heard this story repeated enough times, by enough different people, about the same stream mouth to spark interest, but not enough to spark action.
-Too consistent at each telling to be anything other than one of those legends that gets reinforced and embellished by each telling; the actual facts of the tale probably clouded in the fog of myth.
+Too inconsistent at each telling to be anything other than one of those legends that gets reinforced and embellished by each telling; the actual facts of the tale probably clouded in the fog of myth.

 A tale ignored but not forgotten.
 Filed away in the information stored in the darker recesses of the brain for some purpose or other.

 The tale's time would come.

-Lake Taupo, in the middle New Zealand's North Island, when the smelt are running is a magic place to fish.
+Lake Taupo, in the middle of New Zealand's North Island, when the smelt are running is a magic place to fish.
 Trout gorge themselves on these little fish.

 Repairing themselves from the rigours of the spawning runs of our Winter/Spring (May - November), building themselves up for next year's effort.

-Most anglers chasing smelting trout concentrate on fishing around and in stream and river mouths, or harling.
-In NZ 'harling' is usually defined as 'trolling' a fly on a fly rod.
+Most anglers chasing smelting trout concentrate on fishing around and in stream and river mouths, or 'harling'.
+(In NZ 'harling' is usually defined as 'trolling' a fly on a fly rod.
 Trolling usually refers to pulling a lure, not on a fly rod.
-Trawling is pulling a net and will get you arrested. from boats.
+Trawling is pulling a net and will get you arrested).
 Success comes from both methods, but for me there is another way to fish the smelt runs that is much more satisfying.